 In November/December 2017, I had the privilege of spending time with the incredible cast and crew during production in Los Angeles.
 Then, in April 2018, I returned to LA to attend the Daytime Emmy Awards after Zac & Mia was given six nominations for digital series: directing, screenwriting, series, lead actress, lead actor and supporting actress.
 We took out two Emmys (lead actress for Anne Winters, and screenwriting for Allen Clary) which is amazing!
 Zac & Mia has been getting a whole lot of love in the states.

 Q: Were you involved in the screenwriting?

 A: No - I don't know much about screenwriting and besides, the setting has moved from Perth, Australia, to Southern California.
 AwesomenessTV employed the terrific Allen Clary to adapt the story for the screen.
-Some of the episodes were written by Andrew Rothschild, Jeanie Bergen, Ian Weinreich.
+Some of the episodes were written by Andrew Rothschild, Jeanie Bergen, and Ian Weinreich.